IBM/ibm-streams-with-ml-model/README.md

 * From the `Processing and Analytics` list, select and drag the `Code` operator onto the canvas
 * Connect the `Filter` operator's target to this `Code` operator's source (using drag-and-drop like we did earlier)
-* Click on the Code operator to see its associated properties.
-Select `Python 3.6` as the `Coding Language`.
+* Click on the `Code` operator to see its associated properties.
+Depending on your version, you might see one or both of the following options:
+  * If you have a `Coding Language` pulldown, select a `Python 3.x` version.
+  * If you have a `Code Style` pulldown, select `Function`.
 * In the `Code` property, paste in the following code:

    ```python
    #
    # Preinstalled Python packages can be viewed from the Settings pane.
    # In the Settings pane you can also install additional Python packages.

    import sys
    import logging

    # Use this logger for tracing or debugging your code:
    logger = logging.getLogger(__name__)
    # Example:
    #     logger.info('Got to step 2...')

    # init() function will be called once on flow initialization
    # @state a Python dictionary object for keeping state.
 The state object is passed to the process function
    def init(state):